 About Dave Roman

 Dave Roman is the author of several graphic novels including Astronaut Academy: Zero Gravity, Teen Boat! and Agnes Quill: An Anthology of Mystery.
 He has contributed stories to Explorer: The Mystery Boxes, Nursery Rhyme Comics, and is the co-author of two New York Times bestselling graphic novels, X-Men: Misfits and The Last Airbender: Zuko’s Story.
 Roman is a graduate of the School of Visual Arts and worked as a comics editor for the groundbreaking Nickelodeon Magazine from 1998 to 2009.
-He lives in Astoria, NY with his wife and fellow comic artist, Raina Telgemeier.
+He lives in Astoria, NY.
+Check out his latest comic Starbunny, Inc.

 – – – – – – – – – – – – – – – – – – – – – –